 Another aspect of rotary airlocks is the vane specifications within the valve assembly.
-Vanes are metal blades affixed to a rotor shaft within the housing that rotates like a paddlewheel during operation.
+Vanes are metal blades affixed to a rotor shaft within the housing rotating like a paddlewheel during operation.
 When the vanes are turned, the space or pockets between them are filled evenly with bulk material being fed through an inlet port.
 As the vanes rotate within the valve, the material within the pockets is distributed evenly and emptied via an outlet port.

-Prater Rotary Airlock Feeder Valves
+HOw Prater Rotary Airlock Feeder Valves are configured and Designed

 At Prater, the rotary airlock feeder valves are configured and designed with larger pockets, which provide up to 50% more volume, which runs at lower speeds and requires less energy.
 There are several rotor options designed for different applications.
 Dust Collector Series rotary airlock valves are designed for general use dust collectors, cyclones, and hoppers that process small or fine grains, meals, and granules.
 Heavy-Duty PAV Series rotary airlocks offer solutions where air pressure differential or pneumatic conveyance is required, such as dry, free-flowing powder material.
 For abrasive resistant and corrosive material products and applications, Abrasion Resistant rotary airlocks are the most durable rotary valve.
 The valves undergo special treatment processes to withstand high abrasive material that would otherwise subject valves to constant wear.

 Prater rotary airlocks are instrumental components for applications requiring bulk and specialty material processing.
 Prater rotary airlock valves are utilized in industrial and agricultural handling systems; they provide reliable solutions and maximum efficiency for feeding and metering operations.